 If you haven't already, please read my disclaimer

 .
-This site is a tool to help you mock up a meal plan, not a replacement for a nutritionist or licensed medical advice.
+This site is a tool to help you mock up a meal plan, not a replacement for a dietitian or licensed medical advice.
 Does that mean you can’t use the generated meal plans as a real diet?
 Not at all.
 Everything is based on the USDA nutrition database, a very reputable source.
 I mostly just don’t want you to sue me

 Using the generator

-To take a tour of the generator's features, click the "Generator walkthrough" link on the right hand side of any meal plan page.
+Note To take a tour of the generator's features, click the "Generator walkthrough" link on the right hand side of any meal plan page.

 Subscriber version of the generator

 - The interface is almost exactly the same, but the nutrition targets are defined only in the meal options page.

 - found next to the meals and foods.
 Click this to mix up that food or meal.
 The meal refresh button uses the same algorithm as the main generator and will usually get pretty close to your desired meal plan constraints.
 The individual food refresh button uses a simpler algorithm and probably won't be as accurate, but offers finer control.

 - Click the "Add a dish" button on the righthand side to pop out the Food Bank sidebar (clicking it again makes it go away).
 From here, you can drag specific dishes into the meal plan.
 There are also links here to create your own custom foods and custom recipes.

 - These are locks next to each food and each meal that you can click to prevent the generator from changing that food/meal.
 This is especially useful in combination with adding your own foods.
 You can make a custom food, add it to the meal plan, lock it in place, and then generate around it to meet your nutrition goals.